csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 and assume that every action costs at least ε.
 Then the algorithm’s worst-case time and space complexity is O(b1+C∗/ε), which can be much greater than b

 d.
-This is because uniform- cost search can explore large trees of small steps before exploring paths involving large and perhaps useful steps.
+This is because uniformcost search can explore large trees of small steps before exploring paths involving large and perhaps useful steps.
 When all step costs are equal, b

 1+C∗/ε is just b d+1.
 When all step